April 29, 2026Ceren Kaya Akgün

 The orchestrator agent never does the research itself.
 It plans, delegates, collects sub-agent results, and routes the final output.
 This is a three-agent system running on a single canvas, coordinated entirely through Heym's multi-agent orchestration layer.
 For more on how these architectures work, see multi-agent AI systems: a practical guide.

 Limitations to keep in mind: AI agents are not fully deterministic.
 The same input can produce different tool call sequences across runs, particularly with temperature above 0.
-For business-critical workflows where auditability matters, review the agent's trace in the Debug Panel after each run.
-Heym also supports Human-in-the-Loop (HITL) review, which pauses the agent and requests a human decision before the output reaches an external system — a useful safeguard for high-stakes automation.
+For business-critical workflows where auditability matters, review the agent's trace in the Debug Panel after each run, enable Guardrails to short-circuit unsafe inputs, and add an HITL checkpoint for actions that need human approval.
+Heym's automatic context compression also kicks in at 80% of the model's context window to keep long-running agents from overflowing.

 FAQ